natenka/pyneng-book-en/docs/source/book/04_data_structures/dicts.rst

 * data in dictionary are pairs ``key: value``
 * values are accessible by key, not by number as in lists
-* entries in dictionary display in order they were defined.
+* entries in dictionary stored in order they were added
 * since dictionaries are mutable, dictionary items can be changed, added, removed
 * key must be an immutable object: number, string, tuple
 * value can be data of any type

 .. note::

     In other programming languages a similar dictionary can be called an associative array, hash, or hash table.

 Example of dictionary: